not indexed, quotes 1 2

 AX.
 "The world is a dangerous place, not because of those who ...

-1. do evil, but because of those who look on
+1. do evil, but because of those who look on and do nothing."

 A.E.